Matthew Offord

 Matthew James Offord (born 3 September 1969) is a British Conservative Party politician who served as the Member of Parliament (MP) for Hendon in North London from 2010 to 2024.
-He was previously a member of the Association of European Parliamentarians with Africa Governing Council.
+Prior to this, Offord was a political analyst for the BBC.

 Early life and education

 Offord was born on 3 September 1969 in Alton, Hampshire, England to Christopher and Hilda Offord.
 His father was a builder.
 He attended Amery Hill School and then studied Geography at Nottingham Trent University.
-He worked as a BBC political analyst.
 Offord also obtained a master's degree in Environment, Culture and Society from Lancaster University in 2000, and a PhD in Geography from King's College London.